riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 	docker cp Team_Kanaloa my_container:/home

+I am copying the folder _Team_Kanaloa_ to the _my_container_ container and it will be copied to my _/home_ directory.

-Within your docker contianer you can check that the file is there by typing.
+Within your docker contianer at the home directory you can check that the file is there by typing.

 	ls

-When at the home directory.

 ### How to push a container to Docker Hub:
 Exit your container.
 We want to exit and stop the container before uploading it to our repository